mads94i5/mIRC-matchmaking/README.md

 How to use script:
 1. Put the script in your bot/seperate mIRC instance.
 (Example: C:/Users/YOURWINDOWSUSER/AppData/Roaming/mIRC/scripts)
-2. Edit all the scripts instances of #channelname to fit your private IRC channel's name.
+2. Edit all the scripts instances of #channelname to fit your private IRC channels name.
 3. Give the bot +o (operator on your private channel).
 4. Now you and your friends with access to your private channel can type commands to the bot.